-Oat Milk
+Oat Drink

 Comparison of powdered oat milk and MYOM premix oat milk formats prepared in a home kitchen.

-Is Powdered Oat Milk Really Cheaper?
+Is Oat Powder Really Cheaper?

 Shelf price alone rarely reflects real value.
 A more useful comparison looks at cost per litre once mixed, how consistently the product is used, and whether taste or texture issues lead to waste.